pawl/WHMCS_LDAP/README.md

 You will need to modify this script to match your own schema.
 I used phpLDAPadmin, exported an user, then copied the fields into the script exactly.
 Also, you will need to change the DN settings to match your own login information.

+You will also need to create a custom field for the user's LDAP username.
+Part of the code does a mysql query to find the user's LDAP username which corresponds to the userID which WHMCS returns.

 Add this script to your whmcs/includes/hooks directory.

 Debugging: